Arrays

 Gets a pointer to the first element of the array.

-type* arrst_first(const ArrSt(type) *array, type);
+const type* arrst_first_const(const ArrSt(type) *array, type);

 array | The array. |